LukaszChlebda/slash/README.md

 Note that `ctx.body.text` contains the parameters to the webtask you typed in Slack following `/wt {webtask_name}`.
 This allows users to pass arbitrary input parameters.
 Check out [Slack documentation](https://api.slack.com/slash-commands#triggering_a_command) for more information about the input payload.

 The response your command sends back to Slack is a JSON object and is fully documented in [Slack docs](https://api.slack.com/slash-commands#responding_to_a_command).
+To test how it will render, use the [response builder](https://api.slack.com/docs/messages/builder).
 The two most commonly used properties are:

 ```
 {